jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-03-Integrating-digital-transformation-into-master-planning.md

 **Capacity Building**: Convening stakeholders to align goals; building local digital skills through training and workforce development; and pursuing grants, public–private partnerships, and pilot funding to support innovation and equitable technology deployment.

 These practical actions connect digital transformation directly to the goals of resilient, accessible, and people-centered master planning.

+## What This Looks Like in a Master Plan

+If you want digital transformation to move from aspiration to implementation, these are the types of outputs that belong in the plan (and then in code, capital plans, and partner agreements):

+- **Digital infrastructure baseline + standards**: Define service targets (availibility, reliability, affordability) and embed broadband-ready/conduit standards for streets, corridors, and redevelopment sites.
+- **Digital equity + engagement plan**: Identify digitally underrepresented groups and formalize hybrid engagement methods, access points (libraries/schools), and device/skills support pathways.
+- **Asset inventory + performance measures**: Maintain an inventory (sites, public facilities, rights-of-way) with 5–10 indicators tied to goals (e.g., connectivity gaps, adoption, uptime, service to anchor institutions).
+- **Implementation roadmap**: Assign owners, timelines (0–2, 2–5, 5–10 years), dependencies, and funding strategies (grants, pilots, public–private partnerships).
+- **Zoning + redevelopment alignment**: Update standards for flexible use, adaptive reuse, and “digital readiness” so redevelopment doesn’t get blocked by outdated assumptions.

+Two concrete examples that often show up in practice:

+- **Vacant big-box → community hub**: Adaptive reuse for a mixed program (training + coworking + community services) supported by strong connectivity, shared devices, and staffed support.
+- **Downtown office corridor → mixed-use + flexible space**: Incremental conversions that combine housing, small business space, and telework-ready amenities, paired with infrastructure upgrades and streamlined approvals.

 ## Key Insights from Planning Practice